What is agile transformation? A short & crisp definition

 In short, an agile transformation is the transformation of a company from their currrent (often waterfall) management method to iterative or agile ways of working.

-Specifically, it is utilising a methodology of agile principles and frameworks for change and impact - for example like Scrum from organizing through a) detailed long term plans to b) organizing in iterative steps.
-In Scrum these steps are called sprints - a plan for the next few weeks only.
+Specifically, it is utilising a methodology of agile principles and frameworks for change and impact - for example like Scrum That means away from a) more detailed long-term plans (waterfall) to quasi b) an organization in small steps.
+In Scrum, these steps are called “Sprints” - i.e. a plan only for the next few weeks.

-After transforming to agile ways of working, teams and the entire organization are able to (in the best case) work more successfullyby introducing new processes and organizational structures.
+After an agile transformation, teams and the entire organization can - in the best case - work more successfully by introducing new processes and organizational structures.
 Experience has shown that the transition to agile methods is particularly worthwhile in contexts in which environmental variables (such as customer requirements or technologies) are changing quickly.

 The advantages of agile ways of working: You are more adaptable to a world in which new technologies or pandemics constantly refute the hypotheses on which our plans are based.